seamlessaccess/SeamlessAccess-web/README.md

 To add things to this subfooter, the `Layouts > Partials > sub-footer.html` file must be edited to include these items.

 _NOTE: the Business Name is displayed in the copyright in the main footer and in the address if one exists._

+# Social media

+The site has been encoded with social media for the following types:

+* Twitter
+* YouTube
+* Instagram
+* LinkedIn
+* Medium
+* Facebook
+* ORCID

+## Adding social media

+To add social media links, update the social data file

+`data > social.yaml`

+Only items with a value will be displayed.
+If you do not want to include one of these social types, just leave the value blank.

+## Displaying social media

+Social media is configured to be displayed for any item with a value in the data file.

+**Displaying in the footer**

+It will display in the footer as the social media icon which is also a link to the social media asset.
+The link will follow that put into the data file.
+To edit the display, you will need to edit the partial found at

+`themes > hugo-hero-theme > layouts > partials > social.html`

+**Displaying elsewhere on the site**

+If you want to dipslay the soical media links on a page somewhere, you can do so by including the following text in your markdown file:

+`{{< socialinfo >}}`

+This addition will display a list of the available social media assets with the social logo and a short phrase liek "Follow us on twitter".
+To edit the display, you will need to edit the shortcode found at

+`layouts > shortcodes > socialinfo.html`

 # Updating the site